hepabolu/programming-by-stealth/docs/pbs71.md

 var RUNNING = false;
 ```

 With the housekeeping out of the way, we’re now ready to tackle the big one — the event handler for starting the timer!
 The code is quite long.
-Let’s start by ignoring the detail and taking a quick look at the over-all structure:
+Let’s start by ignoring the detail and taking a quick look at the overall structure:

 ```javascript
 // add a submit handler to the timer form